icelam/px2em-converter/README.md

 [![codecov](https://codecov.io/gh/icelam/px2em-converter/branch/master/graph/badge.svg)](https://codecov.io/gh/icelam/px2em-converter)

 # PX2EM Converter #
 PX2EM is a conversion tool which allows you to calculate the em sizes from pixels.
+Unlike any other pixel to em conversion tool, PX2EM allows you to convert a list of pixels at one time, and save your inputs for re-visit.

 ![Preview](./docs/preview.png)